learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

   than an argument a user might provide?"
 * "Which painting is the most valuable?"
 * "Which painting is the least value?"
-* "Do any of these unvaccinated children have a wet cough?"
+* "Do any of these children have a wet cough?"

 These real-world questions that involve: